lyo-fox/react-developer-assessment/README.md

 Design and implement a flexible `Modal` component with these features:

-- Opens/closes based on a prop
+- Open/close based on a prop
-- Accepts custom content as children
+- Accept custom content as children
-- Has a backdrop that closes the modal when clicked
+- Has a backdrop that close the modal when clicked
-- Prevents body scroll when open
+- Prevent body scroll when open
-- Supports custom close button
+- Support custom close button
 - Accessible (keyboard navigation, focus management)

 Provide usage examples showing different ways to use your Modal component.